Build code agents that test candidate patches inside bounded sandboxes with runtime evidence and defense-in-depth controls.

 Production tip: Compare coding-agent results only under similar harnesses, budgets, tool permissions, and repository snapshots.
 Then evaluate the tasks and security policies that matter for your product.

 A deployment workflow needs more than a green candidate test.
-This miniature review gate captures three independent signals: task tests, regression tests, and a security-policy scan.
+This miniature eval gate captures three independent signals before human review: task tests, regression tests, and a security-policy scan.

 1from dataclasses import dataclass